Librarika/manual/docs/users.md

 # Users

-Users are those who can administer or manage all the activities of the library depending on their role.
+Users are those who can administer or manage all the activities of your library depending on their role.
 They can log into the library dashboard and do regular managerial activities.
 They can also add or remove a user from the library.

 ## List Users